-The mission of the Grayken Fellowship in Addiction Medicine is to prepare physician leaders for clinical and academic careers in Addiction Medicine who will improve the health and wellness of people who use substances through clinical care, research, education, advocacy, and public health.
-The program is invested in Boston Medical Center's commitment to provide "exceptional care without exception," which includes addressing the health and wellness inequities from race, ethnicity, poverty, age, gender, disability and stigmatizing illness.
+The mission of the Grayken Fellowship in Addiction Medicine is to prepare physician leaders for careers in Addiction Medicine who will improve the health and wellness of people who use substances through clinical care, research, education, advocacy, and public health.
+The program is invested in Boston Medical Center's commitment to provide "exceptional care without exception," which includes intentionally addressing the health and wellness inequities faced by people due to discrimination by race, ethnicity, poverty, age, gender, sexual orientation, disability and stigmatizing illness.